Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects: Methodology

 To compensate for numerical errors that arise from discrete integration methods and to improve the numerical stability of the algorithm that we use to simulate the DDER model, we incorporate a learning-based framework into the integration method as follows:

 where $\text{DNN}$ denotes a deep neural network.
 We utilize a structure similar to residual learning \cite{resnet}, with one major difference: we define a shortcut connection that is equal to the integration method that is derived from the DDER physics-based modeling.
 Unlike pure learning methods, the short cut connection grounds the DNN in physical laws while also leveraging data-driven insights.
 As shown in the ablation study results, this approach significantly improves modeling performance.
+Additioanl discussion of section can be found in Appendix \ref{appendix:NN discussion}.
 Implementation details of the DNN structure can be found in Appendix \ref{appendix:DNN Structurey}. \textbf{Note that this contribution can also be applied to standard DER models, but does not improve performance as much as it does when combined with our DDER modeling approach as we illustrate in this paper.}